 There are multiple reasons to surrender your car in bankruptcy.

-Your payment is high.
 If your car has a high payment that prevents you from paying your reasonable and necessary expenses, surrendering the car is a good option.
-Additionally, if the payment is too high, the court may not approve your reaffirmation of the car loan (to learn more, see XXX), and instead order you to surrender it.
+Additionally, if the payment is too high, the court may not approve your reaffirmation of the car loan (to learn more, see Reaffirming a Car Loan in Chapter 7 Bankruptcy), and instead, order you to surrender it.